GalassoLuca/parse-chat-kata/ASSIGNMENT.md

 We can say that:

-- all the sentences are created like `hh:mm:ss` `customer/agent name` `:` `sentence`
+- each piece of the chat is composed by `hh:mm:ss`, `customer/agent name`, `:` and `sentence`
 - the first occurrence is from the customer
 - the second occurrence could be either customer or agent

 ## The Kata

-**Note**: for simplicity the following example use "Customer" as customer name, and "Agent" as agent name, but they might be random strings like "Luca", "Irene" or even "name surname"
+**Note**: for simplicity the following examples use "Customer" as customer name, and "Agent" as agent name, but they might be random strings like "Luca", "Irene" or even "name surname"

 ### Step 1 (single sentence)